crazyhl/DPlayer/README.md

 ## Introduction

 This is a `dplayer` modify version.
-I add some feature to adapt my demand.
+I add some features to adapt my demands.

 **[Original Docs](http://dplayer.js.org)**